 Our objective with this tutorial is to create a tool that performs sentiment analysis of hotel reviews.

-We will use Kimono to extract hotel reviews from TripAdvisor and use those reviews as training samples to create a machine learning model with MonkeyLearn.
+We will use Kimono to extract hotel reviews from TripAdvisor and use those reviews as text data to create a machine learning model with MonkeyLearn.
 This model will learn to detect if a hotel review is positive or negative and will be able to understand the sentiment of new and unseen hotel reviews.